49036650

 School Heads Cycle Across Exmoor to Support Somerset Air Ambulance

-Three school heads from the Moorland Federation are trading their desks for handlebars as they embark on a challenging cycle ride across Exmoor to raise crucial funds for Somerset’s air ambulance service.
+Three school heads from the Moorland Federation are trading classrooms for countryside trails as they cycle across Exmoor to raise essential funds for Somerset’s air ambulance service.

-Funded entirely by public donations, the Somerset air ambulance provides swift emergency care to remote locations where traditional vehicles cannot easily reach.
+Funded entirely by public donations, the Somerset Air Ambulance provides rapid emergency medical services to remote areas where traditional access may be slow or impossible.

 The Moorland Federation encompasses schools in Dulverton, Exford, Cutcombe, Timberscombe, Dunster, Porlock, and Langford Budville.
-The leadership team believes this cycling challenge exemplifies the Federation’s core values of community, collaboration, and resilience.
+This cycling challenge showcases the Federation’s core values of teamwork, community, and courage.

 SUBSCRIBE FOR UPDATES